 - a.
 Minimize or prevent the discharge of pollutants until a permanent solution is installed. - b.
 Cleanup any contaminated surfaces so that material will not discharge in subsequent storm events. - c.
-Document the conditions observed.
-Documentation should include: - 1) Condition triggering the corrective action - 2) For spills include material, volume, reason causing the release - 3) Date/time - 4) Location - 5) Description of immediate actions taken - a) For spills include response actions, date/time cleanup completed, notifications made, and staff involved. - 6) Signature of an individual with signatory authority.
+Document the conditions observed using the Corrective Action Form (Appendix M).
+Documentation should include: - 1) Condition triggering the corrective action - a.
+For spills include material, volume, reason causing the release - 2) Date/time - 3) Location - 4) Description of immediate actions taken - a) For spills include response actions, date/time cleanup completed, notifications made, and staff involved. - 5) Signature of an individual with signatory authority. - 6) Place a copy of the completed Corrective Action Form in Appendix M of your operating SWPPP.